ronylee11/awesome/README.md

 This is a unique design of window manager that will have 10 tags <br/>
 with first 5 tags showing as page 1, another 5 tags showing as page 2

-# Progress
+# Demo

-Screenshot of Current Progress
+demo of current progress

 ![Current Progress](./.github/demo.gif)